utdjeff/Rock-Paper-Scissors/README.md

 - The game consists of three buttons: Rock, Paper, and Scissors.
 - Click on one of these buttons to make your choice.
 - The computer will randomly select its choice.
-- The game will then determine the winner based on the rules of Rock-Paper-Scissors.
+- The game will then determine the winner based on the rules of Rock-Paper-Scissors on a game of 5.

 ## Rules